alexchristianvaneijk-hash/Acorn-Editions/_books/hardy-the-three-strangers.md

   - maupassant-the-legend-of-mont-saint-michel
 featured: true
 featured_description: The Three Strangers is a quietly thrilling short story, told with Thomas Hardy’s signature eye for setting and character, offering a glimpse into the strange intersections of fate in the English countryside.
+description: "On a stormy evening in rural Wessex, a humble christening gathering is interrupted by the sudden arrival of three mysterious strangers, each one casting a different shadow over the festivities.
+The Three Strangers is a quietly thrilling short story, told with Thomas Hardy’s signature eye for setting and character, offering a glimpse into the strange intersections of fate in the English countryside."
 ---

-Description: "On a stormy evening in rural Wessex, a humble christening gathering is interrupted by the sudden arrival of three mysterious strangers, each one casting a different shadow over the festivities.
-The Three Strangers is a quietly thrilling short story, told with Thomas Hardy’s signature eye for setting and character, offering a glimpse into the strange intersections of fate in the English countryside."